nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

 | 2006-10-08 |      1 |
 +------------+--------+</pre>

-Now that you have this data, you can proceed to delete the &#8216;bad&#8217; rows.
-There are many ways to do this, and some are better than others (see my [article about many-to-one problems in SQL][2]), but again I&#8217;ll avoid the finer points and just show you a standard syntax that ought to work in any RDBMS that supports subqueries:
+Now that you have this data, you can proceed to delete the 'bad' rows.
+There are many ways to do this, and some are better than others (see my [article about many-to-one problems in SQL][2]), but again I'll avoid the finer points and just show you a standard syntax that ought to work in any RDBMS that supports subqueries:

 <pre>delete from test
    where exists(